AgushPy/agush-rest-api/README.md

-# Project Rest Api with Golang without frameworks
+# Project Rest Api with Golang
+*without frameworks*

-* this project create with package http of golang and another's librarys for example gorilla mux for use router and jwt for claims token use in the login handlers
+* This project create with package http of golang and another's librarys for example gorilla mux for use router and jwt for claims token use in the login handlers.

-* Important you must install go and configurate for use god modules
+* Important you must install go and configurate for use go modules.

-* use in command line in database/ use cmd docker-compose up . for run container in docker
+* You must use in command line in directory *database/*  cmd `docker-compose up` . for run container of docker.

 Regards for read this repository